 Green Card Marriage Timeline

 The entire process, from arriving in the United States with a K-1 visa to becoming a lawful permanent resident, can take approximately three years.
-For a more detailed look at the I-751 timeline, see what happens after filing I-751.
+For a closer look at what happens after filing Form I-751, take a look at the I-751 processing time line.

 Citizenship Through a Green Card Marriage